public void foo( boolean a, boolean b)

 Correct Answer : B

-Option C is wrong because "Float" is a class type.
-The keyword for the Java primitive is float.
+Option C is wrong because "virtual" is a keyword in C++, but not Java.

-Option D is wrong because "unsigned" is a keyword in C/C++ but not in Java.
+Option E is wrong because "include" is a keyword in C, but not in Java.

 Your Answer : (Not Answered)